jsc329/ammonitorwiki/Chapter-12-The-Photos-Table.md

     ## Move in progress, waiting 10 seconds for server to catch up...

+    ## ...Move still in progress, waiting 10 more seconds...

     ## Move status: complete

     ## Added 3 new records to photos table.